-U.S. electricity generation capacity is considered to be sufficient for even a large population of EVs and PHEVs charging overnight.
-Evening charging, which includes some peak hours, may require additional capacity or demand response.
+143. The United States of America electricity generation capacity is considered to be sufficient for even a large population of EVs and PHEVs charging overnight.
+Evening charging, which includes some peak hours, may require additional capacity.
 Isolated problems may occur, especially in neighborhoods where many EVs charging at night may prevent power pole transformers from cooling off after a day of work.
-The U.S. is actively studying the role a smart grid can have in managing daytime, on-peak charging and demand response.
+The United States of America is actively studying the role a smart grid can have in managing daytime, on-peak charging and demand response.